-Part A - 10 be com pleted by the parent: Full name of child Date of birth Tick the box below if you believe it describes your child's circumstances.
-Priority will be given to Catholic looked after 2 and previously looked after children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order 3 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted.
-Priority will next be given to other Catholic 4 children.
-Priority will next be given to Catechumens 5 and members of an Eastern Christian Church 6
+PART A - 10 be completed by the parent: Full name of child Date of birth Tick the box below if you believe it describes your child's circumstances.
+Priority will next be given to other Catholic children.
+Priority will next be given to Catechumens and members of an Eastern Christian Church Priority will next be given to children who are members of other Christian denominations, who

-1 If you are completing a common application form from another LA without a tick box for exceptional need, you should put a note in the reasons for your preference to say you are requesting exceptional need priority and will provide the required supporting evidence using this Supplementary Information Form.
+&lt;sup>1 If you are completing a common application form from another LA without a tick box for faith priority, you should put a note in the reasons for your preference to say you are requesting this priority and will provide the required supporting evidence using this Supplementary Information Form.